Salt Lake County, Utah: Economy

-The region's economy used to revolve around LDS services and mining.
+The region's economy traditionally revolved around LDS services and mining.
 While both are still important to the economy, each has greatly declined in significance since the 19th century.
 Since World War II, defense industries in the region have also played a very important role in the economy due to its strategic central location in the Western United States, as well as the largely uninhabited and desolate Great Salt Lake Desert to the west (used for training, weapons testing, and storage of hazardous materials).

 Beginning in 1939, with the opening of Alta Ski Area, skiing and other winter sports (as well as summer sports), have become a major force in the economy.
 In 1995, Salt Lake City won the bid to host the 2002 Winter Olympics.
 The 2002 Olympics boosted tourism and the economy, and helped to dramatically improve transportation throughout the county.
 Transportation has been a major focus, as the county continues to rapidly grow in population.
 It was drastically improved beginning in the late 80s and through the 90s, and continues to this day.
 Beginning in the 1960s, a more service-oriented economy began to develop, and information technologies began to arrive in the 80s and 90s.
 Although this business has waned in recent years, information and computer companies, such as iBAHN, InContact, Mstar, Opengear, and Overstock.com are still thriving businesses here.